bchiha/TEC-1G-MJ/News/Readme.md

 # TEC-1G News

 ## ODE to TEC-1G by John Melville (11/Mar/2025)
-John has penned a brillian poem about the 1G.
+John has penned a brilliant poem about the 1G.
 Check it out:

 https://github.com/MarkJelic/TEC-1G/blob/main/News/Ode_to_1G.md